jotka/samsung_ac_rest/README.md

 # ac-rest

+## the challenge
+In order to integrate Samsung AC devices with HomeAssistant, you need to open Home Assistant to the Internet, as the integration uses webhooks.
+As an alternative https://github.com/SebuZet/samsungrac can be used, but the Home Assistant asks for device status every 3 seconds, so if you have a couple of devices it will flood Samsung API with multiple frequent requests, which will make your account throttled or banned by Smasung.

-An auxiliary server for processing and executing AC-conditioner requests to Samsung Smartthings API.
+**ac-rest**  is an auxiliary server for processing and executing AC-conditioners requests to Samsung Smartthings API.
+Tested with Samsung WindFree Avant 2,5kW and 5kW devices and https://github.com/SebuZet/samsungrac

-Can be used with Home Assistant, as it caches the status queries (Home Assistant asks for status every 3 seconds). ac-rest will refresh the status from the Samsung Cloud periodically (once per minute).
+Can be used with Home Assistant, as **it caches the status queries** (Home Assistant asks for status every 3 seconds). ac-rest will refresh the status from the Samsung Cloud periodically (once per minute).

 ## configuration